-- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock operations, and wildlife. - Inorganic contaminants, such as salts and metal which may be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil or gas production, mining, or farming. - Pesticides and herbicides, which may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses. - Radioactive contaminants, which may be naturally-occurring or be the result of oil and gas production and mining activities. - Organic chemical contaminants, including synthetic or volatile organic chemicals, which may include pesticides and herbicides.
-They
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock operations, and - Inorganic contaminants, such as salts and metal which may be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil or gas production, mining, - Pesticides and herbicides, which may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses. - Radioactive contaminants, which may be naturally-occurring or be the result of oil and gas production and mining activities. - Organic chemical contaminants, including synthetic or volatile organic chemicals, which are byproductsof industrial processes and pteroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.